soyounson/soyounson/README.md

 ### 🌱 Current Areas of Interest (May, 2022)
 + NLP (Natural Language Processing)
-+ Mathematics and statistics for ML
 + Features engineerings
 + Time series data sets
-+ Business analysis
 + ofc, ML/DL

 ### :round_pushpin: Where I have worked and studied ...